santiagor00/ME-405-Term-Project/README.md

 ![image](https://user-images.githubusercontent.com/91160149/226522303-68ab5de8-ac42-4557-be9e-6a7a9c2abb6c.png)

 The turret also has the capability to rotate in the pitch axis, to aim up and down.
 Just like in the yaw axis, a motor drives a pair of pulleys with a timing belt.
-The output pulley is connected to a shaft.
+The output pulley is connected to a shaft, which rotates on two bearings.
+E-clips prevent the shaft from sliding along the bearings.
 The Nerf gun is attached to the shaft with duct tape.
 However, for this duel we determined that pitch rotation was not necessary, so we locked the rotation in the pitch axis by using screws to restrict the movement of the pitch pulley.

 ![IMG_0980 4301](https://user-images.githubusercontent.com/91160149/226521803-4845d1dd-e31d-4bd3-93f4-d58bd758e9f7.jpg)